liantian-cn/eso-guides/guide/1153_Unhallowed_Grave.md

 > So, during this phase, stay behind the pillars, kill the ghosts, and then come back into the middle once it is all over.
 >
 > NOTE: Mechanics CAN overlap so be careful.
 Some play risky, some play safe.
 What you do about that is up to you.
 >
 >
 >
+> VORIA'S MASTERPIECE
+>
+>
+> ** OVORIA'S MASTERPIECE: SECRET BOSS #3 **
+>
+> This boss s ONLY able to be fought if you have killed the last two.
+The room is massive so you have a LOT of space but that is a a very good reason.
+There is going to be a lot to deal with.
+>
+> The tank should focus on keeping the boss as central as possible and use the middle grapple hook as a pivot point.
+Keep the boss turned away from the group at all times and do NOT drop taunt.
+>
+> **Heavy attack** - The boss will throw out a occasionally at the tank.
+Simply block this and you will be fine.
+>
+> **Stomp!** - The boss will stamp the floor and place a huge damage over time aoe on the ground.
+Usually around 90% and 40%.
+Do NOT stand in this.
+Each time he places one, as the tank, you should shift around the grapple post pivot slightly ready to place the next one close to or overlapping it but in a safe space.
+If you spread out too much this can end up filling the room.
+>
+> Here you must look for a SAFE platform and grapple to safety until the explosion is over.
+Once it has gone you can get back into the middle again.
+>
+> **Skeletons** - After the stomp skeletons will spawn from the aoe sections.
+There will be a couple of small ones which are not really a problem and die to passive aoe, but there is ONE two hander.
+IF you do not kill him you are going to have problems.
+Overlapping mechanics will take over you and people will likely die.
+>
+> This add must be taunted by the tank asap!
+He has a huge heavy attack and a dps/healer will not be able to block it, they must dodge roll if they are targeted or die.
+>
+> **GOO!** - During the fight the boss will punch into the ground causing aoe circles to be placed on the ground (avoid these) but around the same time Large Ooze type enemies will spawn.
+These in the early stages will be fairly low health and mostly die to aoe damage, but as the fight goes on they get bigger and bigger!
+>
+> Some end up with around 11m+ health!
+>
+> You do NOT need to try to kill these doing 11million damage.
+If you grapple THROUGH the targets they will split in two.
+Making two smaller ones, rinse repeat till they are dead.
+You can physically kill them by grappling through them.
+>
+> You can stack and burn the boss of course if you have high damage and mechanical awareness, but if following the mechanics, this can be a life saver as it can get a little hectic.
+>
+>
+>